cvs-health/testilo/README.md

 - `isolate`: If `true`, Testilo, before creating a job, will isolate test acts, as needed, from effects of previous test acts, by inserting a copy of the latest placeholder after each target-modifying test act other than the final act.
 If `false`, placeholders will not be duplicated.
 - `standard`: If `also`, jobs will tell Testaro to include in its reports both the original results of the tests of tools and the Testaro-standardized results.
 If `only`, reports are to include only the standardized test results.
 If `no`, reports are to include only the original results, without standardization.
 - `observe`: If `true`, jobs will tell Testaro to allow granular observation of job progress.
 If `false`, jobs will tell Testaro not to permit granular observation, but only to send the report to the server when the report is completed.
 It is generally user-friendly to allow granular observation, and for user applications to implement it, if they make users wait while jobs are assigned and performed, since that process typically takes about 3 minutes.
-- `timeStamp`: This string specifies a UTC date and time when jobs created with the script are to be permitted to be assigned to agents.
-Thus, jobs can be created from a script for later performance.
-The value of `timeStamp` is a compact representation in the format `yymmddThhMM`.
-If the value is an empty string, Testilo will make the date and time equal to the time when jobs are created.
 - `requester`: the email address that any notices of job completion can be sent to, or an empty string if there is a `REQUESTER` environment variable and it is to be used.
+- `sendReportTo`: the URL of a POST request that the Testaro agent is to make when submitting reports of jobs produced from the script.
 - `urlPrefix`: the start of a URL that the Testaro reports will be retrievable at.
 - `urlSuffix`: the end of that URL.
 The job ID will be inserted between the `urlPrefix` and the `urlSuffix`.
 - `acts`: an array of acts.

 The first act in this example script is a placeholder, whose `which` property is `'private'`.
 If the above batch were merged with this script, in each job the placeholder would be replaced with the `private` acts of a target.
 For example, the first act of the first job would launch a Chromium browser, navigate to the Acme login page, complete and submit the login form, wait for the account page to load, run the Axe tests, and then run the QualWeb tests.
 If the batch contained additional targets, additional jobs would be created, with the login actions for each target specified in the `private` array of the `acts` object of that target.

 As shown in this example, when a browser is launched by placeholder substitution, the script can determine the browser type (`chromium`, `firefox`, or `webkit`) by assigning a value to a `launch` property of the placeholder.
+This allows a script to ensure that the tests it requires are performed with appropriate browser types.
+Some browser types are incompatible with some tests.

 ### Target list to batch